TheRealMentor/AlgoAnimations/README.md

 ### File is not working properly

 In that case, make sure that you have downloaded the file properly.
 Main file that is used in the algorithms is *'cytoscape.min.js'* which is available in *'node_modules -> cytoscape -> dist -> cytoscape.min.js'*.

+Icon available on my portfolio!

+Icons made by <a href="https://www.flaticon.com/authors/becris" title="Becris">Becris</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>